-On the 5th of May, 1862 Mexico entered a battle that, although was not hugely significant to the history of Mexico as a whole, was an incredibly noteworthy victory.
-During late 1850’s, the country was in financial ruin from years of war and political toil and had many troubles with European colonizers who were as hungry for power and territory as they were fierce in collecting debts.
-The country was able to negotiate deals with Spain and Britain and convinced the two to withdraw their forces, but the famous French president Napoleon III was not convinced so easily.
+In 1861, Mexican president Benito Juárez announced a temporary suspension on debt payments.
+As a result, Spain, Britain, and France sent their armies to express the disagreement with that policy.
+Mexico negotiated deals with Spain and Britain and convinced the two to withdraw their forces, but not the French president Napoleon III.
 Driven by a dream of expanding his empire there, after claiming the state debted to him, he then turned his advances to the city of Puebla de Los Angeles.
-When Napolean attacked on May 5th, 1862, Mexican President Benito Juárez had armed the city with some 2000 men, who defended the city with velocity and might.
-With almost no losses to the Mexican army, the French were forced to retreat.
+When Napolean III attacked on the fifth of May, 1862, Benito Juárez had armed the town with some 2000 men, who defended it with velocity and might.
+The Mexican army suffered little losses and forced the French to retreat.

 How it is celebrated

 Despite being a Mexican historical event, Puebla–where the battle took place–is the only city in Mexico that marks it with large-scale festivities.
 A stunning UNESCO world heritage site due to its preserved 17th and 18th-century cathedrals, Puebla turns into a set of costumed reenactments, colorful parades, and dances on the fifth of May every year.
 After the mighty Mexican army victoriously defeats the masked French, the whole city comes alive with music, food, and dance, as the floats dance down the streets and cerveza starts to flow.
 And of course, no Mexican fiesta is complete without a piñata.